benhammen/documentation-gradle-plugins/README.md

 ### Build Documentation

 For each `Document` object defined in the build script, a task called `build<document name>' will be created.
-This simply chains the "assemble" and "check" tasks into a single command.
+This simply chains the "assemble", "check", and "combine" tasks into a single command.

 # Build